 Indeed, it stands to reason and simple physics that containing the blast would have been more taxing on the shield and rapidly used up the power, whist allowing the blast to dissipate outwards (destroying the Warehouse in the process) would have meant less of the explosion would have been directed towards those within the shield, keeping it running for long enough for them to survive.

-Idiot Ball: Pete in "The Sky's The Limit".
-After being whammied by the levitation artefact that has caused several victims to be killed when thrown into the upper atmosphere a short time later, Pete only figures it's a good idea to stay inside or with a roof over his head after Artie suggests it.
+Pete in "The Sky's The Limit".
+After being whammied by the levitation artifact that has caused several victims to be killed when thrown into the upper atmosphere a short time later, Pete only figures it's a good idea to stay inside or with a roof over his head after Artie suggests it.

 Les Yay: Between Myka and HG Wells.
 Pete even comments that it's like having two Mykas around.
 Confirmed by the actresses that they were playing it a little bit like they 'were in love'.

 Word Of God is that the Christmas Episode is set out of sequence, between "Merge With Caution" and "Vendetta."
 (Though one wonders where all that snow went so fast...)

 No doubt the Christmas Episode was simply delayed to air during Christmas season, anyway.